pufferIV/RussGram/README.md

 ## ⚠️ Disclaimer

-RusseGram is an educational project and is not intended to replace a teacher or a structured language course.
+RussGram is an educational project and is not intended to replace a teacher or a structured language course.
 AI-generated content may occasionally contain mistakes — always verify important information.
 Voice generation (Edge TTS) may take some time.

 ---